 To browse all LAO publications, visit our Publications page.

-April 10, 2018 - Presented to: Assembly Budget Subcommittee No. 4 on State Administration
+April 11, 2019 - Presented to Senate Budget and Fiscal Review Committee Subcommittee 4 on State Administration and General Government

 March 6, 2019 - The state adopted an EITC in 2015 and expanded it in 2017 and 2018.
 The Governor proposes another expansion starting in 2019 that would (1) extend the income eligibility range to $30,000, (2) increase the credit amount for workers with dependents under age six, and (3) increase the credit amount for workers with earnings at the higher end of the current eligibility range.
 This report evaluates the Governor’s proposal, discusses potential alternative approaches, and examines implementation issues and options for providing credits on a monthly basis.

 March 6, 2019 - The 2017 federal Tax Cuts and Jobs Act made significant changes to federal tax laws.
 Generally, the federal tax changes reduced tax rates and broadened the tax base (what is subject to tax).
 Because the state’s income tax laws closely refer to large portions of federal law, many of those changes created new differences between federal and state taxes.
 State law currently does not adopt—or conform to—any of the federal changes made in 2017.
 This report assesses the arguments for and against conforming to ten of those major changes.
 (Five of these conformity provisions are included in the Governor's proposal.)

 February 14, 2019 - In this post, we review the administration’s reductions to certain allocations of Proposition 56 tobacco tax revenue.
 In our view, the administration’s approach for 2019-20 is reasonable.
 However, the administration has not yet decided how these adjustments will be determined in 2020-21 and beyond.
 These future choices could have substantial fiscal effects, and some would be more logically consistent with the administration’s current approach than others.